 Mike Camoin, CEO & President

-EXECUTIVE LEADERSHIP: as leader in independent film in upstate New York, Camoin is a founding member and former President of Upstate Independents Filmmakers Network, Inc. (1995-2000), a 20 year old salon network of the Association of Independent Video and Filmmakers (AIVF) based in Albany, NY.
+EXECUTIVE LEADERSHIP as leader in independent film in upstate New York, Camoin is a founding member and former President of Upstate Independents Filmmakers Network, Inc. (1995-2000), a 25 year old salon network of the Association of Independent Video and Filmmakers (AIVF) based in Albany, NY.
 He’s appeared on public radio with Alan Chartock discussing all things independent motion pictures.

-EDUCATION: Holding a Masters in Social Work from the State University of New York at Albany (1992), and a Bachelor of Arts from St. Bonaventure University (1988), as a filmmaker, Camoin studied directing, producing, fundraising and film distribution at intensive workshops over the past two decades.
-Camoin is also a fully insured FAA Certified Remote Pilot of Unmanned Aerial Systems (drone) seeking opportunities to assist in disaster relief most anywhere.
+EDUCATION Holding a Masters in Social Work from the State University of New York at Albany (1992), and a Bachelor of Arts from St. Bonaventure University (1988), as a filmmaker, Camoin studied directing, producing, fundraising and film distribution at intensive workshops over the past two decades.
+Camoin is also Certified Drone Pilot seeking opportunities including disaster relief missions most anywhere.

-Camoin resides with his wife, Linda, daughter, Isabelle and son, Jacob in Albany, New York.
+Camoin resides with his wife, Linda, and their two teenage children near Albany, New York.